NHERI-SimCenter/SimCenterDocumentation/docs/Hydro/techman/swsolver/swsolver.rst

 AdCirc
 --------

-AdCirc is often used for modeling storm surges.
+At present, AdCirc is not supported.
+Please contact us if you would like to use AdCirc.

 SimCenter formats
 --------------------